- 1 Best On Ear Headphones 2019

 Mistakes to Avoid

 Padding: You should watch out for any headband out there that barely has padding.
 Not saying to avoid them completely (it’s possible that the manufacturer made the headphone so lightweight that it doesn’t need a big cushion).
 Check the weight specs and make sure it looks reasonable against the competitors.
+You want to make sure that your headphones are best for for your comfort.

 Closed vs Open back: While the minority, there are some open-back on-ears in the headphone market.
 Make sure that you mean to buy them.
 Open-back is as implied; the earcups are open to letting sound come in and go out.
 They’re only suited for listening in a quiet space, with no one around (because people next to you will hear it).
 Folks buy open-back headphones because the sound is more spacious.